dscout/velge/README.md

 ![Velge Example](http://assets-dscoutapp-com.s3.amazonaws.com/velge_sample.png)

 Velge is a nimble tag management widget.
-It is written in CoffeeScript, fully tested with Mocha, depends only on jQuery, and can be installed via Bower.
-If you have ever wanted a tag widget similar to label management in Pivotal Tracker, velge is it.
+It is written in pure javascript, has no dependencies, is fully tested with Mocha, and can be installed via NPM or Bower.

 Some of the features:

-* Automatic sorting, validation, normalization
+* Event emission for all state and ui events.
-* Fuzzy pattern matching
+* Fuzzy pattern matching for searching.
-* Keyboard shortcuts for submission, removal, and navigation
+* Customizable sorting, validation, normalization.
-* Very simple callback hooks for addition and removal
+* Keyboard shortcuts for navigation, quick submission, and removal.

 The library is very lightweight and constructed in a way that allows for easy feature additions.
 We'd love more people to use it, request features, and